Credit CardsArticles

 When you’re ready to apply, card issuers may ask for the following information:

 There are cards available that don’t require a credit check when you apply.
-But those tend to be secured cards, which require a security deposit that will serve as your line of credit.
+However, those tend to be secured cards that require a security deposit.

 7. Choose a place to apply

-When it’s time to apply, you can submit a credit card application online, in person or by responding to card offers that come in the mail.
+When you’re ready to apply for a credit card, you can submit a credit card application online, in person or by responding to card offers that come in the mail.
 Here’s how each process works:

 Online: Online applications involve filling out a secure form on the issuer’s website.
 While the length of time it takes to receive an answer may vary, this is typically the fastest way to get a response.

 Mail: You can send your application to the credit card issuer through the mail.
-However, this method often takes the longest, since you have to wait for the application to physically be sent to the issuer.
+However, know that this method often takes the longest, since you’ll have to wait for the application to physically be sent to the issuer.

-If you submit an application and are denied, all isn’t lost.
-Here are some steps you can take next:
+If your application is denied, don’t lose hope.
+Here are some steps you can take:

-2. Improve your credit score.
-Disputing negative records and establishing on-time payment history with other accounts, such as student loans, could help improve your credit for future applications.
+Improve your credit score Disputing negative records and establishing on-time payment history with other accounts, such as student loans, could help improve your credit score for future applications.

-3. Lower your credit utilization ratio.
-Paying off balances on other credit cards can help lower your credit utilization ratio — the amount you owe divided by your credit limit total.
+Lower your credit utilization ratio Paying off balances on other credit cards can help lower your credit utilization ratio — the amount you owe divided by your credit limit total.
 In fact, we recommend keeping your credit utilization below 30%.

-4. Identify a card that better fits your profile.
-Secured cards and credit cards geared to borrowers with average or fair credit could be easier to get approved for.
+Identify a card that better fits your profile Secured cards and credit cards geared to borrowers with average or fair credit could be easier to get approved for.

-5. Wait a while.
-Applying for cards back to back could result in multiple credit inquiries, resulting in a larger credit hit.
+Wait a while Applying for cards back to back could result in multiple credit inquiries, which could cause a larger credit hit.
 Consider holding off on other card applications until you’re in a better position to qualify.

 Credit card companies usually ask for personal information like your name, address, Social Security number (or tax ID), annual income and employment information.